J0JIng/Heart-Disease-Predictive-Model/README.md

 ### 5. [Conclusion and Data Driven Insights]

-Based on our findings, we conclude that healthcare professionals can prioritise the following risk factors when diagnosing and treating heart disease, namely: **'ChestPainType_ASY'**,**'ST_Slope_Up'**,**'Sex_F'**,**'Oldpeak'**,**'ExerciseAngina_N'**.
-Moreover, SVM is the best ML model for predicting if a patient has **'HeartDisease'**.
+Based on our findings, we found that 'ChestPainType_ASY', 'ST_Slope_Up', 'Sex_F', 'Oldpeak', and 'ExerciseAngina_N' are the top priority risk factors that healthcare professionals should consider when diagnosing and treating heart disease.
+Additionally, we determined that SVM is the most effective ML model for predicting the presence of heart disease.

-However, we also would like to acknowledge the limitation of our current model as it uses only one feature selection technique: feature pruning.
-Other techniques such as Principal Component Analysis (PCA), Recursive Feature Elimination (RFE), and feature importance can be explored to identify the most significant features and improve the performance of the models.

-Nonetheless, our present models provide an excellent benchmark for more complex models and feature selections to be made.
+However, our current model has a limitation in that it only uses one feature selection technique, feature pruning.
+To improve the model's performance, we suggest exploring other feature selection techniques such as Principal Component Analysis (PCA), Recursive Feature Elimination (RFE), and further feature importance analysis to identify the most significant features.
+Despite this limitation, our current models serve as a strong benchmark for future models with more complex feature selections.